gitvibav/virtual-resume-builder/README.md

 - User-friendly interface for all skill levels.
 - Saves time and effort while maintaining high-quality standards.

-## Installation
-To set up the Virtual Resume Builder locally, follow these steps:

 ## Usage
 1. Fill out the form with your personal, educational, and professional details.
 2. Select or deselect the sections you want to include in your resume.